Nashyn/Strangely-Project/README.md

 ***
 # ☑️ Documentation <a name = "documentation"></a>

+## Overview

+Strangely is designed to create a comfortable and welcoming platform for people looking to expand their social circles and experience new events.

+***

 ## ▪️Usage Scenario <a name = "usage_scenario"></a>

 <p>1)	The users can register themselves on the signup page using their own email or can register with their google email.</p>